New Patients 410-449-7656

 Bleeding Gums Towson, MD

-Bleeding gums can occur for a variety of different reasons.
-The most common is gum disease.
-Gum disease is a progressive bacterial infection of the gums.
-Gum disease is caused by plaque buildup that is not correctly removed from the teeth and gum line.
-When plaque is not removed, the bacteria can make their way to the gums, causing irritation, swelling, and infection.
+Why Are My Gums Bleeding?
+Bleeding gums can occur for a variety of reasons.
+The most common is gum disease, a progressive bacterial infection of the gums caused by plaque buildup that is not correctly removed from the teeth and gum line.
+When plaque is not removed, bacteria can make their way to the gums, causing irritation, swelling, and infection.
 Bleeding gums is one of the common dental concerns that Dr. Kevin Welinsky can treat at his Towson, MD, dental office.

 When gum disease, also known as periodontal disease, is left untreated it can lead to tooth loss, bone loss, and other serious complications.
 Gum disease is best treated during the earliest stage of development called gingivitis.
 During gingivitis, patients may notice bleeding gums, swelling, gum irritation, and halitosis.